Post Written By AutoPadre

-|Can You Replace It Yourself (As A Novice)||Yes, easily with few tools||Yes but difficult with many tools|
+|Can You Replace It Yourself (As A Novice)||Yes but difficult with many tools||Yes, easily with few tools|

 Read our in-depth post on timing belts here.

-Your vehicle's serpentine belt is located outside of the engine, and in most cases, can be accessed and inspected quickly and easily.
+Your vehicle's serpentine belt is located outside of the engine and, in most cases, can be accessed and inspected quickly and easily.

-Depending on your vehicle's engine configuration oftentimes the alternator, a wheel, the fan, or an engine mount have to be removed to properly access the timing belt and service it.
+Depending on your vehicle's engine configuration, you must remove the alternator, a wheel, the fan, or an engine mount to access the timing belt and service it properly.

-A serpentine belt is a friction drive belt so it is made of a rubber compound that is made to stretch around the accessory pulleys and drive them purely by friction.
+A serpentine belt is a friction drive belt, so it is made of a rubber compound that stretches around the accessory pulleys and drives them purely by friction.